Date started: December 16, 2015

 Date ended: January 2, 2016

-Once, again, after reading the first I just want to be able to call Lauren Kate and say, “Hey girl, what the hell happened in the first book?!” because the second and third novels in this series were good!
+After rereading the first I just want to be able to call Lauren Kate and say, “Hey girl, what the hell happened in the first book?!” because the second and third novels in this series were good!
 I started them and I didn’t want to put them down.
 Alas, I am an adult and had to work, eat, and sleep so I had too.
 The overall story of Passion fills in the missing aspects from the first two books and helps to fill in the back-story from both Fallen and Torment, which is something that needed to be done.
 The origin of the curse is also fleshed out and explained so that the readers now have an understanding of why and how it started.

 The fun thing that I really enjoyed about Passion compared to the previous two novels was the aspect of time-traveling.
 In order to find a “cure” or “loophole” to Daniel and Luce’s curse, she has to hop from her previous life to life to see if there is something they did or missed that can help them and their love survive this final go around.
 Though I enjoyed the novel overall does not mean there were things that wanted me to make me gouge my eyes out about.